Patrick Troughton: Doctor Who

 Troughton returned to Doctor Who three times after formally leaving the programme.
 The first of these occasions was in The Three Doctors, the 1972–73 serial opening the programme's 10th series.
 In 1983, Troughton overcame some reluctance to reprise his role and agreed to appear in the 20th-anniversary special "The Five Doctors" at the request of series producer John Nathan-Turner.
 He also agreed to attend Doctor Who conventions, including the show's 20th anniversary celebrations at Longleat in 1983.
 He also appeared around the world with Nathan-Turner.
 Troughton enjoyed the return to the programme so much that he readily agreed to appear one more time as the Second Doctor, with Colin Baker's Sixth Doctor in The Two Doctors (1985).
-Reportedly, he also advised Fifth Doctor actor Peter Davison to limit his time in the role to three series to avoid typecasting and the younger actor followed this advice.
+He reportedly also advised Fifth Doctor actor Peter Davison to limit his time in the role to three series to avoid typecasting, and Davison followed this advice.

-In 2013, the BBC commissioned a docudrama about the early days of Doctor Who, as part of the programme's fiftieth-anniversary celebrations.
-Troughton appears as a character in the production, called An Adventure in Space and Time, portrayed by actor Reece Shearsmith.

-In 2014's "Robot of Sherwood", a still image of Troughton from 1953 appears among the future depictions of Robin Hood displayed by the Twelfth Doctor to the outlaw.